 The first World War demanded much from Arkansas.
 The Arkansas National Guard was incorporated into the U.S. Army, cotton prices rose with the need for uniforms and bandages, the lead and zinc mining industry grew rapidly, factories were built to make weaponry, all while 71,000 soldiers from Arkansas served, creating a massive labor …

 This collection contains lesson plans created by Arkansas History Commission staff through a partnership with the Arkansas Humanities Council.
-Currently, the collection contains lesson plans on Reconstruction in Arkansas, the Great Depression, Using Oral Histories, Settlement in Arkansas, Multiculturalism in Arkansas, and the …
+Currently, the collection contains lesson plans on Reconstruction in Arkansas, the Great Depression, Ex-Slave Narratives, Settlement in Arkansas, as well as the Symbols of the State of Arkansas …

 Welcome to the the online digital archive of the Arkansas History Commission, Arkansas's official state archives!